 MLFE Stadium Blankets On Sale Now!

-Start your holiday shopping early by purchasing a plush Mt.
-Lebanon Blue Devil stadium blanket for your favorite Blue Devil.
+Plush Mt.
+Lebanon Blue Devil stadium blanket are for sale for your favorite Blue Devil.
 Sales benefit the Mt.
 Lebanon Foundation for Education.
 Blankets are 60"x 80" and cost $65 each.
 Click the link to download an order form at https://secure.affinipay.com/pages/mtlebanonschool...Make checks payable to MLFE and mail to Mt.
 Lebanon Foundation for Education, 7 Horsman Drive, Pittsburgh, PA 15228.
 Buy a blanket, support a great organization and stay warm this winter.
 Questions?
-Call Sloane Astorino at firstname.lastname@example.org or 412-325-8201.
+Call Sloane Astorino at email@example.com or 412-325-8201.

 The mission of the Mt.
 Lebanon Foundation for Education (MLFE) is to directly enhance student experiences in the Mt.
 Lebanon School District.
 Since 1999, MLFE, a not-for-profit, 501 (c) (3) organizations, has funded more than 130 innovative projects spanning the entire curriculum at all 10 Mt.
 Lebanon Schools.